1. Overview

 As we prepare to apply this capacity to larger realms, such as our planet, it feels important to point out a bridge of connection with others who help to hold and create receptive spaces in parallel ways - other 'faith practitioners'.

-There are more of them than you may think - both spiritual and secular faith practitioners!
+There are more of them than you may think when you consider spiritual and secular faith practitioners.

-When awareness of what we already share becomes more conscious, we are further able to cooperate with its movements and with each other for a common good.
+When awareness of what we already share becomes more conscious, we are further able to cooperate with each other and with larger movements for a common good.

-Connecting in this way adds a sense of 'we are all in this together', which is part of the beauty of this life movement.
-It offers the possibility of synergy, of 'two or more gathered together…" as we realize that we are all helping something be created into this world.
+Connecting in this way adds a sense of 'we are all in this together'.
+This offers the possibility of synergy, of 'two or more gathered together…" as we realize that we are all helping something be created into this world.

 Another way to say this is that: